-Nick assists cities in a wide range of transactional, land use, and compliance matters, with a special focus on NPDES permitting and stormwater compliance.
-Nick is the assistant chair of the Environmental Department at Richards, Watson & Gershon.
+Nick is an experienced public agency attorney who advises on a wide range of transactional, land use, and compliance matters, with a special focus on NPDES permitting and stormwater compliance.
+Nick is the assistant chair of the Environmental Department and Public Law Department at Richards, Watson & Gershon.

 Work for Clients